J-Seals/Election_Analysis/README.md

 future elections, a few things would have to change.
 For instance, the csv file would be different and would have to be updated within the script.
-Another small modification, would be changing county to state, city, etc. based on what kind of election you would be using this code.
+Another small modification, would be changing county to state, city, etc. based on what kind of election you would be using this code for.
 But this script could be useful and go a long way if tweaked and tailored to a specific election.